Support our Nonprofit Magazine!

 Here are some journaling prompts for recovery that helped me:

 This journaling prompt isn’t entirely my own; I think it’s a rather common topic because it shifts our thinking from our present selves to our younger, innocent selves.
-We’re forced to think about the children we once were, what we’d say to him or her, or what advice we’d give.
+We’re forced to think about the children we once were, what we’d say to them, or what advice we’d give.

 Would we warn against the dangers of falling into eating disordered patterns?
 Would we go on about how perfect that child naturally is?